Ride1Up 500 Series: Overview

 The Ride1Up 500 Series is one of the best commuter bikes you can find in the just over $1000 range.
 If you want a practical two-wheeler that will take you to school, work, or even allow you to run errands around town, we feel it has the profile to match almost effortlessly.

-Don't get me wrong; the Santa Cruz Heckler is an impressive machine - I honestly did enjoy riding it.
+Don't get me wrong; the Ride1up 500 is an impressive machine - I honestly did enjoy riding it.
 The handling is a breeze, and you will be safe on this bike throughout the ride.
 But when it comes to overcoming very steep hills, you will find out that this eMTB is not almighty as it seems.

 I would love to see a bit more innovation in Heckler, considering this model is quite late to the show and only recently launched, it can offer you the same performance as some older high-end eMTB models.